Share Your Peace Corps Experience

 You’ve returned from the Peace Corps with unforgettable memories, and perhaps a few objects that you’ve used in presentations and shown to family and friends.
 Time passes.
 You’ve told your stories, and your artifacts are now stored away.
 What next?
 Could there still be a larger audience eager to learn about your service and the culture you came to know and love?
 Indeed, there is!

 The Committee for a Museum of the Peace Corps Experience is preparing to accept artifacts that illustrate and embody the experience of service around the globe.
-The Museum is establishing a virtual presence in 2018 and hopes to have exhibit space in Washington D.C. in late 2019.
+The Museum is establishing a virtual presence and plans to have exhibit space in Washington D.C. in late 2019.
 One-by-one, exhibits will tell the story of the Peace Corps in a way that’s never been told before.
 Here is how you can get engaged: